Germany's Baerbock: 'There must be no large-scale Rafah offensive'

 The United Nations has warned of an imminent famine, with around 1.1 million people in the Palestinian region in a desperate situation.

-Later on Monday, Baerbock is scheduled to fly on to Israel in what will be her sixth visit to the country since the Hamas-led attacks of October 7, in which abut 1,200 people were killed.
+Later on Monday, Baerbock was set to fly on to Israel in what will be her sixth visit to the country since the Hamas-led attacks of October 7, in which about 1,200 people were killed.

-In the evening, she is expected to visit the Israeli-occupied West Bank and meet the leader of the Palestinian Authority (PA), Mahmoud Abbas, in Ramallah.
-PA Foreign Minister Riad Malki is also expected to join.

 A meeting between Baerbock and Israeli Foreign Minister Israel Katz is scheduled for Tuesday.